oqtTempLog/SHT85/USBConnection/README.md

 [proxy]
 ```

-Bring up this network via nmcli connection up usb0.
-To bring it up automatically at boot-time, go to /etc/systemd/system/, create a new file called nm-usb0.service and copy/paste the following:
+Bring up the newly created interface via `nmcli connection up usb0`.
+To bring it up automatically at boot-time, go to `/etc/systemd/system/`, create a new file called `nm-usb0.service` and copy/paste the following:

 ```
 [Unit]